 It’s a tactic that companies have long used at annual climate summits: touting their sustainability credentials without acknowledging the harms caused by their operations.

-“You can see industry is here from all these side events,” says Marciano Toledo de Silva, of the Movement of Small Growers in Brazil, gesturing towards the conference centre monitors scrolling through the programme.
+“You can see industry is here from all these side events,” said Marciano Toledo de Silva, of the Movement of Small Growers in Brazil, gesturing towards the conference centre monitors scrolling through the programme.
 “They come disguised as foundations and all sorts.
 The private sector involvement in the multilateral system is a problem – it’s unacceptable.”

 Bruna Campos, oil and gas campaigner at the Center for International Environmental Law (CIEL), said the presence of fossil fuel corporations at COP16 was “extremely problematic” and was leading to “vested interests dominating the agenda.”